madalinpopa/praetorian-token-exemple/README.md

-# Example of ussage of flask-praetorian extension
+# Example of using flask-praetorian extension

 This is a simple example of of usage of flask-praetorian extension with flask.